 From Db2 to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Db2 data in Tableau is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Db2 to Redshift, Db2 to BigQuery, Db2 to Azure SQL Data Warehouse, Db2 to PostgreSQL, Db2 to Panoply, and Db2 to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Db2 to Tableau automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate Db2 with Tableau.
 With just a few clicks, Stitch starts extracting your Db2 data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Tableau.